 "They have influence broader than their own organisation,” asserted Sue Parr, head of executive education at Open University Business School.
 “Their sectors are more widely about changing HR policies, learning and development process and the approach to talent management within the business," she continued.

-In an interview with HR Magazine, Parr also said that businesses were best placed for success when HR strategies are interwoven into the “strategic objectives of the organization.”
+Parr also said that businesses were best placed for success when HR strategies are interwoven into the “strategic objectives of the organisation.”

 She explained that HR is uniquely positioned to bring almost all aspects of a business together harmoniously.

 "After all, HR people are known by everyone in the organisation,” she said.
 “They are the people that have the greatest reach and involvement.
 So their role is actually key to creating a degree of cohesion in the business, too.”